rat-and-catcher/libdspl-2.0/README.md

 +   Create a label V23.08.02 (date as versions); keep all as release

+02-aug-2024 :

++   update polyroots.c -- clear initial matrix according https://github.com/Dsplib/libdspl-2.0.
+It was hard bug; but the results our gen-iir stay unaffected.

 ## /rat-and-catcher disclaimer

 # libdspl-2.0 free digital signal processing algorithm library